wireapp/wire-server/src/how-to/install/sft.rst

 Prerequisites
 -------------

-The SFT needs to be reachable by clients on its public IP and should be able to reach the TURN servers as well for it to function.
+The SFT needs to be reachable by clients on its public IP and should be able to reach the :ref:`TURN <understand-restund>` servers as well for it to function.

 The SFT needs to be able to receive and send traffic over UDP and TCP on a wide range of ports.
 Due to the fact that Kubernetes services do not support setting port ranges, and kubernetes pods not being publicly routable (at least in IPv4) we require the SFT pods to run in `hostNetwork` mode and the pod will bind directly to the default interface of the node.